View images of before and after treatment of multiple skin conditions at DermConsult.View Our Expertise

 Our fee structure is simple and clear and we work with all major insurers and self-funding patients.View Our Fees

-Appearance of the lesion combined with the patient’s story are often enough to confirm a seborrhoeic keratosis.
-They may bear some resemblance to a skin cancer however which means an instrument called a dermatoscope may be used by an expert to distinguish between the two.
+The appearance of the lesion combined with the patient’s story is often enough to confirm a seborrhoeic keratosis.
+They may bear some resemblance to a skin cancer however, which means an instrument called a dermatoscope may be used by an expert to distinguish between the two.
 If doubt persists, a biopsy (sample) or total diagnostic removal of the lesion may be required for close inspection under a microscope.

 As they are benign, seborrhoeic keratoses don’t need to be treated.
 Nevertheless, if they are cosmetically unpleasant or causing symptoms such as itching they can be removed.
 A number of possibilities exist, including cryotherapy (freezing with liquid nitrogen),